jjk-code-otter/climate-indicator-manager/README.md

 ```

 All three of these services are free to register, but you will have to set up the credentials online.

+Similarly to access the data from the Copernicus Climate Change service, you will need an API key.
+The instructions provided by CDS are very helpful - https://cds.climate.copernicus.eu/api-how-to

 Downloading data
 ================